The stage adaptation of the France Inter podcast, downloaded by nearly four million listeners.

 Accompanied by a cartoonist, a historian, a choir and amateur actors, this participatory theatrical event retraces the extraordinary destiny of Léon Blum, still too often reduced to his paid leave totem, even though he played a major political role in France in the XXᵉ century.
 This show also resonates with yesterday's hopes and today's frustrations, the possibilities of politics and its impotencies.

-La scène nationale Châteauvallon-Liberté and Radio France Studios wanted to adapt Philippe Collin's best-selling podcast for the stage.
+The Châteauvallon-Liberté National Theater and Radio France Studios wanted to adapt Philippe Collin’s hit podcast for the stage.

-- The adaptationand direction were entrusted to Philippe Collin, Violaine Ballet and Charles Berling, the latter playing Léon Blum
+- The adaptation and direction were entrusted to Philippe Collin, Violaine Ballet, and Charles Berling, with the latter playing Léon Blum.

 - A tour throughout France between 2023 and 2025

-It's a great joy and a real source of pride to be able to adapt a historical podcast to theater for the first time, and to shed light on the essential life and role of such an important man in our history.
-We've come up with an ambitious and unprecedented staging that will enable us to create something unique each time, always with the same objective: to make history!"
+It is a great joy and a source of real pride to be able to adapt a historical podcast for the stage for the first time and to shed light on the life and essential role of this man who is so important to our history.
+We have envisioned an ambitious and original production that will allow us to create something unique every time, always with the same goal: to make history!